-France, officially the French Republic, is a country located in northwestern Europe with a real GDP growth rate of 3% in the third quarter of 2021.
-The country borders the Bay of Biscay to the West; the English Channel to the Northwest; Belgium and Luxembourg to the Northeast; Switzerland to the East; Italy to the Southeast; and Spain to the South.
-It is the largest agricultural producer in Europe and among the world’s largest economies.
+France, officially the French Republic, is a country located in northwestern Europe with a real GDP growth rate of 7% in 2021.
+The country borders the Bay of Biscay and the English Channel between Belgium and Spain, to the southeast of the UK bordering the Mediterranean Sea between Italy and Spain.
+It is the largest agricultural producer in Europe and is among the world’s largest economies.
 France is a part of many organizations and plays an influential global role as a permanent member of the United Nations Security Council, NATO, the G-7, the G-20, the EU, and other multilateral organizations.

 *Please note that the official currency is the currency of remuneration when employed through WorkMotion in France.